amerotz/loeric/README.rst

-LOERIC: a Live perfOrmance rulE-system for iRish tradItional musiC.
+LOERIC: a live performance rule system for Irish traditional music.
 =======================================

 LOERIC is a software package capable of performing Irish traditional music by adding expression, ornaments and live human interaction.